Coding Speech through Vocal Tract Kinematics: Introduction

-However, despite the ubiquity of articulatory coding in speech science, an effective and scalable articulatory coding system for speech has not yet been demonstrated, which requires a generalizable articulatory synthesis model that synthesizes speech back from the articulatory inputs, along with a robust encoding model for articulatory features.
-Previous studies have demonstrated that intelligible speech can be synthesized from articulatory features \cite{birkholz2013prev_artsynth, krug2021vocaltractlab, wu2022artsynth, kim2023style, gao2024copysynthesis}.
-Combined with acoustics-to-articulatory inversion (AAI), resynthesis frameworks have shown the potential of articulatory features as viable intermediate for speech coding systems \cite{wu2023speakerind, gao2024copysynthesis}.
-However, the previous methods are limited to a fixed set of speakers and the qualities are still far behind the commercial speech synthesis models.
-This absence of a universal, generalizable framework has significantly limited the utility of articulatory-based speech coding as a practically usable system.
+Previous studies have demonstrated that intelligible speech can be synthesized from articulatory features \cite{birkholz2013prev_artsynth, krug2021vocaltractlab, wu2022artsynth, kim2023style, gao2024copysynthesis}, and combined with acoustic-to-articulatory inversion (AAI), resynthesis frameworks have shown the potential of articulatory features as viable intermediate for speech coding systems \cite{wu2023speakerind, gao2024copysynthesis}.
+However, these previous methods are limited to a fixed set of speakers and the quality is still far behind the commercial speech synthesis models.
+This absence of a universal, generalizable framework has significantly limited the practical utility of articulatory-based speech coding.

 Here, we first demonstrate a high-performance, universal articulatory encoder and decoder that can scale and generalize across an indefinite number of speakers.
-We leverage the universal articulatory inference by speech SSL \cite{cho2023self} to build a generalizable articulatory encoder that transforms speech into a template articulatory space.
+We leverage the universal articulatory inference by speech SSL \cite{cho2023self} to build a generalizable articulatory encoder that transforms speech into vocal tract kinematic traces in a template articulatory space.
 The template articulatory space is agnostic to individual anatomical differences which are compensated by a separate speaker identity encoder.
-By training a vocoder with a large-scale dataset, we achieve a universal articulatory vocoder that can generate fully intelligible, high-quality speech from any speaker's articulation.
-Furthermore, the speaker embedding learned by the speaker identity encoder enables a zero-shot, dialect-preserving voice conversion.
-By closing the loop of articulatory encoding and decoding, we propose a novel, speech science guided encoding-decoding (encodec) framework of speech -- \textit{articulatory encodec}.\footnote{We will open-source the code and model checkpoints upon publication.} The articulatory encodec shows a minimal loss of intelligibility and quality compared to the original speech audio.
+By training a synthesis model, or a vocoder, on a large-scale dataset, we achieve a universal articulatory vocoder that can generate fully intelligible, high-quality speech from any speaker's articulation.
+Furthermore, the speaker identity encoder successfully disentangles speaker identity from articulation, which is demonstrated by a zero-shot, accent-preserving voice conversion.
+By closing the loop of articulatory encoding and decoding, we propose a novel, speech science guided encoding-decoding framework of speech -- Speech Articulatory Coding (SPARC) (Fig. \ref{fig:general}).\footnote{The code is available at \url{ https://github.com/Berkeley-Speech-Group/Speech-Articulatory-Coding}.} The SPARC framework shows a minimal loss of intelligibility and quality compared to the original speech audio.\footnote{Audio samples: \url{https://berkeley-speech-group.github.io/sparc-demo}}

 Compared to existing neural coding of speech \cite{choi2021nansy, choi2022nansy++, zeghidour2021soundstream, defossez2022encodec, ju2024naturalspeech}, representing speech as articulatory features has following benefits: